top of page

 PREPARE TO MEET THY GOD

 Ann Hurl was born on 4th May 1847 to Henry and Amelia (nee Gregory), the third of their nine children.
-According to her baptism record she was baptised at East Boldre church on 14th December 1851 aged 4 along with her sisters 6 year old Eliza and 8 year old Harriet and their records state that Henry worked as a labourer.
-The 1851 census shows the family living in Beaulieu Rails (E Boldre).
+She was baptised at East Boldre church on 14th December 1851, along with her older sisters Eliza (6) and Harriet (8); their father Henry worked as a labourer.

-In 1867, aged 20, she married 22 year old George Young from Fawley who was an agricultural labourer.
+In 1867, aged 20, Ann married George Young (22) from Fawley who was an agricultural labourer at the time.
 The couple had two daughters Amelia (b.
 1867) and Eliza (b.
 1870).

-Amelia was baptised at East Boldre church on August 4th 1869.
-Her baptismal record gives her father's occupation as a sailor.
-The 1871 census shows Ann, Amelia and Eliza living with Ann's parents in Beaulieu Rails (E Boldre), George possibly being away at sea.
+The 1871 census shows Ann, Amelia and Eliza living with Henry and Amelia Hurl in Beaulieu Rails (E Boldre), George possibly being away at sea.

 Amelia died the following year aged 5 and was buried at the chapel by the Rev John Bartlett Burt on 12th May 1872.